 If you are looking for an activity just after dinner, and before the city comes alive at night, our hour-long ghost tour can help you get the most out of your short time in San Francisco.

 More fun than any museum and you get more up close and personal than any tour bus.
 Our expert local guides will show you a side of San Francisco that not many locals get to see.
-Which is another reason we often have people who have lived here all their lives join the tour, they can add additional facts and stories to the tour, but even locals always end up learning something about their City by the Bay.
+That is another reason people who have lived here all their lives often join the San Francisco Ghosts tour, they sometimes add additional facts and stories to the tour, but even locals always learn something new about the City by the Bay.

 Our tours happen in the twilight hours, click on the book now button to see the exact tour times, you will set out just as darkness is falling, and the spirits are just waking up.
-We have had many people on the tour experience an unusual chill, not related to the rolling in of Karl the fog, that’s right, it has a name, and even a Twitter account!
-Tour guests even have seen glimpses of the occasional ghoul.
-We don’t guarantee this and wouldn’t even expect a sighting to change the mind of a hardened skeptic, but we have expanded the horizons of a few people over the years.
+We have had many people on the tour experience an unusual chill, and not because Karl the fog is rolling in.
+That’s right, the legendary San Francisco Fog has a name, and even a Twitter account!
+The chills our tour guests experience are from glimpses of the occasional ghost or an unexplained feeling.
+This isn’t guaranteed, and wouldn’t expect a sighting to change the mind of a hardened skeptic, but we have expanded the horizons of quite a few people over the years.
 We would welcome the chance to expand your receptivity to the supernatural.

 Perhaps you will become one of the many people who have seen the Wandering Bride of California Street.
-She has a very mysterious story, we know some details, an arranged marriage to her wealthy father’s business partner’s son, a disappearance on the night of her presentation to society.
-And mysteriously the discovery of her body in Montana years later.
+She has a very mysterious story, we know some details, an arranged marriage to the son of her father’s business partner, a disappearance on the night of her presentation to society, the mysterious discovery of her body in Montana years later.
 She is often seen in her wedding dress hurrying down California Street at night.

 You want something the whole family will enjoy

 Everyone can learn something about San Francisco and be entertained at the same time.
-We want the whole family to enjoy SF ghosts, and make sure the stories are not so scary as to cost a night of sleep, but they will be remembered for years to come.
+The whole family can enjoy San Francisco Ghosts, and the stories are not so scary as to cost younger ghost enthusiasts a night of sleep, but they will be remembered for years to come.

-We believe a good story is the best souvenir, and we have 8 to 12 stories for you that are made even more memorable by standing on the exact spots where the remarkable events from history happened.
+We believe a good story is the best souvenir, and we have 8 or 12 stories for you that are made even more memorable because you will be standing on the exact spots where the remarkable events from history happened.
 You don’t get the same experience from the seat of a bus whizzing by these places.

 A walking tour is the only way to be able to reach out and touch the stones of the Sutter building and run your hands over the bizarre Mayan designs.
 They include the World Tree symbol, a traditional sign of a connection between the world of the living and the dead.
 The building has recorded a lot of unexplained happenings over the years.
-The story about how these designs came to be on a building constructed in the 1920s to house medical professionals came to have a set of symbols from a long-dead civilization thousands of miles away is a fascinating one.
+The story about how a building constructed in the 1920s to house medical professionals came to have a set of symbols from a long-dead civilization thousands of miles away is a fascinating one.